apigee/api-platform-samples/sample-mobile-app/README.md

    $ sh bootstrap_api_backend.sh

-2. Open your PhoneGap app in Xcode.

-3. Replace the default index.html file with the index.html file in this directory.
+2. Create a PhoneGap to call your API backend

+   $ sh create_phonegap_app

-4. Modify the value of url in the ajax method to point to your API backend created in step 1, above.
+4. In /www/index.html, modify the value of url in the ajax method to point to your API backend created in step 1, above.

+  You can do this in XCode or in the source file in /www.
+If you modify /www/index.html, make sure you run:

+  $ phonegap build ios

+  (The build command copies all files in /www into /platforms/ios/www.)

 5. In XCode, run the app iOS simulator (select the 'Play' button)